 It is essential to advertise your program as broadly and effectively as possible, both inside and outside of the department.
-It is especially important that students taking courses in your department know about the program to be offered abroad as soon as possible, since most students plan for the following summer during the fall.
+It is especially important that students taking courses in your department know about the program to be offered abroad as soon as possible since most students plan for the following summer during the fall.

-During the fall semester, the instructor as well as other members of the instructor's academic department will work with the YSS staff to advertise the program through such means as promotional materials in print, information sessions, classroom announcements, and academic advising.
+During the fall semester, the instructor, as well as other members of the instructor's academic department, will work with the YSS staff to advertise the program through such means as promotional materials in print, information sessions, classroom announcements, and academic advising.
 There are many ways to advertise your study abroad program:

-- Make announcements in your class. - Visit/make announcements in your colleagues' classes. - Ask colleagues to announce your study abroad program. - Make and distribute flyers (YSS can assist you in this).\ - Have informational meetings (a Yale Study Abroad staff can come to a meeting you plan).\ - Use the Study Abroad website to advertise your program.
-Videos and photos of your program abroad are especially appealing to students for this purpose.
+- Make announcements in your class. - · Visit/make announcements in your colleagues' classes. - Ask colleagues to announce your study abroad program. - Make and distribute flyers (YSS can assist you in this).\ - Have informational meetings (a Yale Study Abroad staff can come to a meeting you plan).\ - Use the Study Abroad website to advertise your program.
+Videos and photos of your programabroad are especially appealing to students for this purpose. - Yale Summer Session will also provide modest funding for such activities to include snacks and drinks at an information session, for instance.
+Confer with Yale Summer Session for more details.